-Markband Descriptor Characteristics of performance 0 • The work does not reach the standard of the descriptor below. • Work in this band will not meet the requirement to select and define an appropriate research question.
+Markband Descriptor Characteristics of performance 0 • The work does not reach the standard of the descriptor below.
+Work in this band will not meet the requirement to select and define an appropriate research question.
+For example, there may be identification of an issue (animal experimentation) without linking it to an ethical dilemma (Should animals be used for medical testing for the development of better medicines for humans?).
 1-2 The research question identifies an ethical dilemma related to the career-related study.
 There is evidence of planning and acknowledgement of bias and validity.
-Work in this band may identify an issue, but not an ethical dilemma arising from the issue.
-There will be a weakness in shaping it into a meaningful research question.
-For example, there may be identification of an issue (animal experimentation) without linking it to an ethical dilemma (Should animals be used for medical testing for the development of better medicines for humans?).
-It may be a descriptive project and may lack contrasting perspectives.
+Work in this band is likely to identify an appropriate ethical dilemma but show weakness in shaping it into a meaningful research question.
+For example, selecting an ethical dilemma where the issue does not have enough scope to show legitimate contrasting perspectives (eg ls human trafficking wrong?) or one that leads to a mainly descriptive response (What can be done to reduce human trafficking?).
 There will be a link to a career-related context, although this is likely to be incidental or undeveloped.
 Work in this band will include relevant supporting evidence but may draw heavily on a limited range of sources (eg quoting large sections from a single document or over-relying on websites such as Wikipedia).
 Selection of evidence will tend to be heavily weighted to one perspective.
-Any awareness of bias and validity is likely to be mainly implicit and inadvertent (eg quoting evidence from contrasting sources without an explicit recognition that they are contrasting in nature).
+Awareness of bias and validity is likely to be mainly implicit (eg quoting evidence from contrasting sources).